huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 be to communicate with independent recursive resolvers using DNS/HTTPS, or maybe DNS/HTTP/QUIC.
-Or the problem might be rare enough and the performance gains significant enough that the appropriate solution would be to use DNS/QUIC most of the time, and fall back to DNS/HTTPS some of the time.
+Or the problem might be rare enough and the performance gains significant enough that the appropriate solution would be to use DoQ most of the time, and fall back to DNS/HTTPS some of the time.
 Measurements and experimentation will inform that decision.

-It may indeed turn out that the complexity and overhead concerns are negligible compared to the potential advantages of DNS/HTTPS, such as integration with web services or firewall traversal, and that DNS/QUIC does not provide sufficient performance gains to justify a new protocol.
+It may indeed turn out that the complexity and overhead concerns are negligible compared to the potential advantages of DNS/HTTPS, such as integration with web services or firewall traversal, and that DoQ does not provide sufficient performance gains to justify a new protocol.
 We will evaluate that once implementations are available and can be compared.
-In the meanwhile, we
-believe that a clean design is most likely to inform the QUIC development, as explained in (#development-of-quic-protocols-and-api).

 # Specifications

 ## Connection Establishment

-DNS/QUIC connections are established as described in
+DoQ connections are established as described in
 {{!I-D.ietf-quic-transport}}.
-During connection establishment, DNS/QUIC
-support is indicated by selecting the ALPN token "dq" in the crypto handshake.
+During connection establishment, DoQ support is indicated by selecting the ALPN token "dq" in the crypto handshake.